 Brown Rice Syrup

 Brown Rice Syrup, also called Rice Malt Syrup or simply Rice Syrup, is made commercially from cooking brown rice or brown rice starch with enzymes until thickened into a syrup.
 Brown rice syrup contains some nutrients, but unfortunately it may also contain traces of arsenic.
 For this reason some avoid this sweetener or limit the use of it.

 Pure coconut sugar comes straight from the coconut tree.
 This to say, it’s minimally processed without the use of any animal products, which makes it vegan.
-And it has a lower glycemic index than refined and processed white sugar, so it might not spike your blood glucose and insulin, but it might if not used sparingly.
+Use it sparingly.
+Even though it has a lower glycemic index than refined and processed white sugar, it still might spike your blood glucose and insulin.

 A date is an edible fruit harvested from a type of palm tree known as the Date Palm.
-They contain protein and are high in vitamins and minerals, and fiber.
-They also contain protein, and are high in fiber.
-Even though they are classified as low glycemic, they are high in natural sugar, which can still lead to high triglycerides (elevated levels of triglycerides indicate risk of stroke) and insulin resistance (the lack of insulin causes a form of diabetes), so don’t over do it.
+They contain protein and are high in vitamins, minerals, and fiber.
+But don’t over do it.
+Even though they are classified as low glycemic, they are high in natural sugar.
+This means that they can still lead to high triglycerides (elevated levels of triglycerides indicate risk of stroke) and insulin resistance (the lack of insulin causes a form of diabetes).

 Honey is an animal product, so technically it’s not vegan, but some vegans make this food the exception.
 It’s important to read labels, however, to be sure that it’s 100% pure.
 If you choose to include honey in your diet, make it raw honey, which preserves vitamins, minerals and enzymes, and buy it locally from a beekeeper who follows organic and humane practices.